Corporate Card Policy and Procedures

 - Gas Station purchases while using a personal vehicle for business purposes.

-Before the card is used for Federal Withholding (1099) transactions, coordinate with the Financial Services controller to ensure that the correct information is gathered for government reporting.
-Transaction that require the university to issue 1099 statements are those where payment goes either to individuals for rent, medical, or non-employee compensation or the payment goes to unincorporated businesses.
+Payments for federal withholding (1099) transactions need to be processed via a requisition or supplier invoice request.
+Transactions that require the university to issue 1099 statements are those where payment goes either to individuals for rent, medical, prizes and awards and other compensation for services performed as a non-employee or the payment goes to unincorporated businesses.

 Toggle ItemReconciliation Process